RizqiRahcman/ReactLifecycle_Digistar2024/README.md

 ## Project Structure

-- **App.js**: The main entry point of the application.
-Wraps the `Component` inside the `ThemeProvider` to provide theme context.
+- **App.js**: The main component that includes the search bar and displays the ListMovie component.
+- **ListMovie.js**: A functional component that fetches and displays movie data from the TMDb API based on user search input.
-- **components/Component.jsx**: A functional component that consumes the theme context and provides a UI for theme switching.
+- **ErrorBoundary.js**: A class component that catches JavaScript errors anywhere in the child component tree and displays a fallback UI.
-- **context/ThemeContext.jsx**: Contains the `ThemeProvider` and `ThemeContext`.
-Manages the state of the current theme and provides a method to toggle the theme.
-- **App.css**: Basic styling for light and dark themes.
+- **App.css**: Contains styles for the application.

 ## Usage

-- When the application starts, it checks the user's system color scheme preference and sets the initial theme accordingly.
-- Users can toggle between light and dark themes by clicking the button.
-The current theme is displayed on the screen.
+- Viewing Popular Movies: Upon loading the app, you will see a list of popular movies fetched from the TMDb API.
+- Searching for Movies: Enter a movie title in the search bar and click the "Search" button to find movies matching the entered title.
+- Error Handling: If there is an error fetching data from the API, an error message will be displayed.

 ## Built With

-- **React**: A JavaScript library for building user interfaces.
+- **React**: For building the user interface.
-- **React Context API**: For managing and sharing state across the application without prop drilling.

-## Potential Improvements

-- **Persistent Theme**: Implement local storage to save the user's theme preference even after refreshing the page or reopening the browser.
-- **Smooth Transitions**: Add CSS transitions for a smoother visual change when switching themes.
-- **Additional Components**: Include more components that react to theme changes, such as a navbar or footer.
+- **Axios**: For making HTTP requests to the TMDb API.
+- **TMDb API**: For retrieving movie data.
+- **CSS**: For custom styling and responsive design.

 ## Contributing